CodeHarborHub/codeharborhub.github.io/docs/Julia/vari.md

 sidebar_label: Julia Variable
 sidebar_position: 2
 tags: [Julia, Variable, Datatype,Scope]
-description: "Learn Basics of Julie .Julia is a relatively new, open-source programming language gaining popularity for its unique blend of features.
-Here's a breakdown of its basics, functionalities, uses, and applications".
 ---

 In the Julia programming language, variables are used to store data that can be referenced and manipulated throughout a program.
 Here's a detailed overview of how variables work in Julia: